 Mesothelioma Still Has No Second-Line Medication Approval

-It’s important to note that Keyrtuda is being used in a clinical trial, and has not yet been approved by the United States Food and Drug Administration (FDA).
-In fact, there are currently no second-line treatment options for mesothelioma patients who experiences tumor growth after receiving traditional treatments.
+Keyrtuda is being used in a clinical trial and has not yet been approved by the United States Food and Drug Administration (FDA).
+There are currently no second-line treatment options for mesothelioma patients who experience tumor growth after receiving traditional treatments.

 “We managed all adverse events without discontinuing treatment.
 It was very encouraging.”